The Thief and the Cobbler: Restoration attempts

 The Recobbled Cut has been revised four times, in 2006, 2008, 2013 and 2023.
 Each version incorporated further, higher-quality materials donated by animators from the films.
 The "Mark 3" version released in 2008 incorporated 21 minutes from a 49-minute reel of rare 35 mm film.
 Gilchrist's "Mark 4" was released in September 2013 and edited in HD.
 "Mark 4" features about 30 minutes of the film in full HD quality, restored from raw 35 mm footage which Gilchrist edited frame by frame to remove dirt and damage.
 Artists were also commissioned to contribute new artwork and material.
 In February 2023, Gilchrist invited professional animators to come on board for another revision for the 10th anniversary of "Mark 4" (as well as roughly the 60th anniversary of the film beginning production, and the 30th anniversary of the film ending production).
 New animation was created for this version, and many scenes were partly redrawn or recolored by Gilchrist.
-An early version of the "Recobbled Cut Mark 5" premiered on YouTube on June 21 the same year.
+An early version of the "Recobbled Cut Mark 5" premiered on YouTube on June 21, 2023.
 Gilchrist's YouTube account, "TheThiefArchive", serves as a public video archive of Richard Williams's films, titles, commercials, and interviews, including footage from the Nasrudin production.
 Williams said that while he never saw Gilchrist's Recobbled Cut, he acknowledged the role that the edits had played in rehabilitating the film's reputation.